hatnote/cronfed/ANNOUNCE.md

 We use [Cronfed](github.com/hatnote/cronfed) for Hatnote’s [Recent Changes Map](rcmap.hatnote.com) and [Weeklypedia](weekly.hatnote.com) (which just turned 1!
-[You should sign up](weekly.hatnote.com), learn about Wikipedia, and experience the reliability firsthand!)
+[You should sign up](weekly.hatnote.com), learn about Wikipedia, and experience the reliability firsthand!).
+Predictably, everyone seems satisfied with a simple tool that does one job well.